 San Jose Spousal Support Lawyer

-What is Spousal Support?
+What Is Spousal Support?

 Spousal support, also called alimony, is financial support that one spouse may pay to the other during or after divorce.
-The main goal is to help the spouse with a lower income keep a lifestyle similar to what they had during marriage.
+The main goal is to help the lower-earning spouse maintain a lifestyle reasonably comparable to what both spouses shared during the marriage.
+Courts determine the amount and length based on several factors, including how long the marriage lasted, each spouse’s financial needs, and their respective financial situations.

 Types of Spousal Support in California